Seeing Through Uncertainty: Free-Energy-Inspired Real-Time Adaptation for Robust Visual Navigation: Experiments

-\textbf{Success Rate ($SR$)} measures the proportion of success episodes among all evaluation episodes.
-An episode is deemed to be successful if an agent takes stop action within $0.2m$ distance to a target position.
+The evaluation metrics below are used for the methods tested in the Habitat environment. \textbf{Success Rate ($SR$)} measures the proportion of successful episodes among all evaluation episodes.
+An episode is deemed to be successful if an agent takes the stop action within $0.2m$ distance to a target position.

-\textbf{Success weight by normalized inverse Path Length ($SPL$)} is proposed in~\cite{anderson2018evaluation}.
+\textbf{Success weighted by Path Length ($SPL$)} is proposed in~\cite{anderson2018evaluation}.
 We follow the same definition.
 Particularly, $SPL= S \frac{l}{\max(l,p)}$, where $S$ is a binary indicator of success in an episode. $l$ is the shortest path between the start and target of an episode, and $p$ is the length of a path the agent takes. $SPL$ is a strict metric in the sense that in order to achieve $SPL=1$ the agent must make no mistake, successfully arrive at the destination, and follow one of the shortest paths.

 Regarding the last two rows of \autoref{table:performance}, \textbf{Average} is the average of SR or SPL over all corruptions. \textbf{Minimum} is the minimum SR or SPL over all corruptions, delineating the lower bound of navigation performance.